Skip to content

 Project Status

 GSP is a research prototype at version 0.1.0.
 It has known bugs, an active TODO list, and no published PyPI release.
-The architecture is stable enough to run all examples in the Gallery against both local backends, but the API may change before a stable release.
-It is not recommended for production use at this stage.
+The Matplotlib reference path and protocol examples are the current release-readiness baseline; optional Datoviz and network paths have narrower setup requirements.
+The API may change before a stable release and is not recommended for production use at this stage.

 Author & Organization